TheLogan2019/Logan-Brown-Skills-Demonstration/README.md

 ## Getting started

-The application is not currently in production, so it needs to be cloned to access it properly.
+This application is currently in production and has not been deployed, so it needs to be cloned to access it properly.
 After cloning the repository, navigate to it, run `npm install` to install dependencies, and then type `npm start` in the terminal to launch it in your browser.

 ## Feedback